maxlaverse/kubernetes-cli-plugin/README.md

 * **credentialsId** - the Jenkins identifier of the credentials to use.
 * **caCertificate** - an optional base64-encoded certificate to check the Kubernetes api server's against
 * **serverUrl** - the url of the api server
+* `contextName` - name of the context to create or to switch to if a raw kubeconfig was provided

 ## Reporting an issue